-- ✓ Parent/Guardian Driver's license or State ID - ✓ certified birth certificate - √ health card signed by a doctor - ✓ proof of residency (e.g., house contract, deed, utility bill, lease agreement, etc.) - ✓ proper proof of immunizations If a child does not have the health examination and immunization(s), he/she will be excluded from school by state law.
+- ✓ Parent/Guardian Driver's license or State ID - ✓ Certified birth certificate - ✓ Health form signed by a doctor - ✓ Proof of residency (e.g., house contract, deed, utility bill, lease agreement, etc.) - ✓ Proper proof of immunizations If a child does not have the health examination and immunization(s), he/she will be excluded from school by state law.